xjodoin/gptchangelog/docs/user-guide/installation.md

 - `openai`: For interacting with OpenAI's API
 - `gitpython`: For accessing git repository information
+- `configparser`: For configuration handling on older Python versions
 - `tiktoken`: For token counting and management
 - `rich`: For beautiful terminal output
-- `setuptools`: For packaging utilities
+- `textual`: For the optional terminal UI experience

 These dependencies are automatically installed when you install GPTChangelog using pip.